0x41337/solana-wallet-adapter-base-ui-shadcn-oneshot/README.md

+> This project has been archived, please use the new version: https://github.com/0x41337/shad-wallet

 # 🦄 Solana Wallet (shadcn-style Component)

 Solana wallet connection component inspired by the [shadcn/ui](https://ui.shadcn.com/) philosophy: **Copy, paste and use.
 Simple, decoupled and extensible.**